Project Overview

 What will happen to local wildlife and vegetation during mining operations?

 GCM is conducting detailed ecological surveys to identify important habitats and species.
 However, as a first step to improve on the design of the previous project and reduce impacts, GCM has rescoped to preserve key wildlife corridors and environmental features, particularly through our gully areas.
-Work on our ecological studies includes baseline monitoring has already begun and the process is being lead by AECOM.
+Work on our ecological studies includes baseline monitoring that has already begun and the process is being lead by GHD.
 You can read the scope of those studies here.